voedger/voedger-internals/server/users/users-emails-arch.md

   ...
 ```

-### Send email
+### Principles

-- `c.sys.UserProfileWS.SendEmail` is used to initialize the email sending process
+- `c.SendEmailToUser` is used to initialize the email sending process
   - The first non-empty value is used as email address:
-    - `descr.sys.UserProfileWS.UserProfile.Email` field
+    - `field.Email` field
     - User's login
-- `ap.sys.UserProfileWS.ApplySendEmail` is triggered by the SendEmail command and sends an email to the user using an appropriate storage
+- `ap.ApplySendEmail` is triggered by the SendEmail command and sends an email to the user using an appropriate storage

-## See also
+## Related work

 - [20250617-change-email/README.md](../../rsch/20250617-change-email/README.md)